 |

 Public release of the West Rehoboth Legacy Mural The mural is located on Central St. and Malloy St. and the public can utilize designated parking.
-The public mural will be available to the public and in Fall 2022 will feature mounted QR codes for the public to access videos of verbal histories and historical facts to learn about the largely unknown history of West Rehoboth and the surrounding community of color.
+The public mural will be available to the public and will feature mounted QR codes for the public to access videos of verbal histories and historical facts to learn about the largely unknown history of West Rehoboth and the surrounding community of color.
 This mural has been commissioned by the Developing Artist Collaboration, an Artist Development non-profit organization proudly located in West Rehoboth and has generously been financially supported by individual community members, the Delaware Community Foundation, Sussex County Council, Festival of Cheer, and the Southern Delaware Food and Wine Festival. |

 |